pompeii-labs/magma/README.md

 ## What is Magma?

-We at Pompeii have been building agents since the release of GPT-4.
-Over the last year and a half, we've tried every

-Magma is a framework designed to streamline the development of AI agents.
-It provides a set of tools and abstractions that allow developers to focus on the logic and behavior of their agents, rather than the underlying infrastructure.
+Magma is a low-opinion framework allowing developers to focus on the logic and behavior of their agents, rather than dealing with useless abstractions.
+It gives you greater visibility and control over an agent's process as it occurs.

 ## Key Features